vuw-scps/python-physics/docs/index.md

 ## Acknowledgments and further resources

-This website is currently a template copied from the [excellent resources at http://www.math.ubc.ca/~pwalls/math-python/](www.math.ubc.ca/~pwalls/math-python/) and [the associated notebooks](https://github.com/patrickwalls/mathematical-python); we'll soon be adding our own content with the following topics:
+This website is currently a template copied from the [excellent resources at http://www.math.ubc.ca/~pwalls/math-python/](http://www.math.ubc.ca/~pwalls/math-python/) and [the associated notebooks](https://github.com/patrickwalls/mathematical-python).

+We gratefully acknowledge contributions from William Hewett and Campbell Matthews for the 200-level tutorials.

 ## Planned content